andrewmatlock/Indux/docs/docs/plugins/data-sources.md

 ## Local Data Sources

-Local data sources use JSON or YAML files stored in your project directory.
+Local data sources use JSON or YAML files stored anywhere in your project directory.

 ### Create Local Files